- 📖 Geeky Medics OSCE Book

-Eyelids are composed of skin, muscle, connective tissue, glands and conjunctiva.
+Eyelids comprise skin, muscle, connective tissue, glands and conjunctiva.
 They have an important role in preventing the eye from drying out and help protect the eye from foreign bodies and excessive light.

 Meibomian glands are in the posterior aspect of the eyelid (Figure 1).
 They are modified sebaceous glands that produce the lipid outer layer of the tear film.
 The lacrimal puncti are responsible for tear drainage and are on the medial aspect of each eyelid.

 Eyelashes are in the anterior aspect of the eyelid and help prevent foreign bodies from entering the eye.
 Each eyelash follicle is associated with sweat and sebaceous glands.

 Blepharitis is inflammation of the eyelid.
-It is a common cause of ocular discomfort that accounts for 5% of ophthalmology related presentations in primary care.2
+It is the most common cause of dry eye disease and accounts for 5% of ophthalmology-related presentations in primary care.2

-Although the exact aetiology of blepharitis is unclear, the underlying disease process involves congestion and inflammation of eyelash follicles and eyelid glands.
+Although the exact aetiology of blepharitis is unclear, the underlying disease process involves congestion and inflammation of eyelash follicles and meibomian glands.
 Blepharitis often has multiple causative factors.